riccio8/ThreatLab/lib/pe/bin_analyzer.md

 ## What's Next?

-There are a few ways you can extend this tool:
+There are a few ways i will do for extending this tool:

 - **Support for More Section Types**: The code currently works with the basic sections in a PE file.
 I will extend it to handle more advanced section types (like `.reloc`, `.debug`, or `.rsrc`).

-- **Modify Section Data**: You could modify the section data (e.g., apply obfuscation or patching) and then save the modified file.
+- **Modify Section Data**: I could modify the section data (e.g., apply obfuscation or patching) and then save the modified file.

 - **Error Handling**: The current error handling is basic.
-Y